fprasx/unlocked/mdbook/src/code/reclaim/push_pop.md

 Why is this important?
 Whenever we reclaim a `Descriptor`, we also reclaim the inner `WriteDescriptor`, fixing our leaks without causing any UB.

-To implement this custom behaviour for `Descriptor`, we implement the `Drop` trait.
-A trait that implements `Drop` executes some custom behaviour when it goes out of scope and is reclaimed.
+To implement this custom behavior for `Descriptor`, we implement the `Drop` trait.
+A trait that implements `Drop` executes some custom behavior when it goes out of scope and is reclaimed.

-The `Drop` implemenation looks like this:
+The `Drop` implementation looks like this:

 ```rust
 impl<T> Drop for Descriptor<'_, T>